wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-applications-azure-ad/includes/5-configure-multi-tenant-applications.md

 If the App ID URL doesn’t follow this pattern, setting an application as multi-tenant fails.

 Once external users are given access to an application, users and administrators in other organizations can grant their users the ability to sign in to your application.
-This design enables your application to access resources secured by their tenant.<br>
+This design enables your application to access resources secured by their tenant.

 ### Supporting multi-tenant applications with the Azure AD consent framework